jimmymarks/illtron-static/src/markdown/resume.md

 ##### Washington, DC
 ##### Feb.
 2015–May 2015

 Co-instructed class of approximately 25 adult learners in an overview of front-end web development, including HTML, CSS, Javascript, jQuery, and Sass.
-Refined company-provided curriculum to include best practices for front-end development and modern workflow tooling.

 #### User Experience Prototyper